Nearly Full-Sky Low-Multipole Cosmic Microwave Temperature Anisotropy: I. Foreground Cleaned Maps: Conclusions

 (6) While no spectral constraints were imposed in our fits, physically reasonable spectral index values for certain foreground components are recovered from the template coefficients.
 This includes a free-free spectral index of $-2.13$, and a thermal dust spectral index of 1.5.
 This provides some confidence in our cleaning solution.
 However, our fits did not remove foregrounds adequately for bands other than the four frequencies we highlight.
 Several factors might contribute to this: (a) non-orthogonality (degeneracy) between template morphologies within the plane (b) the inability of a single 408 MHz template to characterize spatial spectral variations in the synchrotron emission (decoherence); (c) lack of any fully predictive spatial template for AME, and (d) the greater challenge in fitting foregrounds at frequencies where the foreground signal is high and less forgiving of removal imperfections.

 (7) We present a set of four CMB maps for low-$\ell$ studies, maximizing sky coverage (99\%) for CMB information while minimizing adverse effects of masking, such as mode-mixing when analyzing the map data.
 In this sense, our maps differ from the more general derivations of the WMAP ILC and the Planck {\texttt{Commander}}, \texttt{SMICA}, \texttt{NILC} and \texttt{SEVEM} CMB estimates, which were recommended for use with a conservative (larger) mask about the Galactic plane.
-We extend our comparison of our results with those previously published in two companion papers.
+A substantial benefit of this work is the production of four independent CMB maps based on four frequencies that were cleaned.
+The inter-comparison of these maps provides an estimate of uncertainties as we have shown in Figures \ref{fig:stdvhist}, \ref{fig:fullskyr2}, \ref{fig:ps_diff_all}, and \ref{fig:ps_diff_masks}.